Robert Bryce (writer)

-Robert Bryce (born 1960) is an American author and journalist in Austin, Texas.
-His articles on energy, politics, and other topics have appeared in numerous publications, including the New York Times, Washington Post, Wall Street Journal, Forbes, Real Clear Energy, Counterpunch, and National Review.
+Robert Bryce (born 1960) is an American author, film producer, and public speaker who lives in Austin, Texas.
+His articles on energy, politics, and other topics have appeared in numerous publications, including The New York Times, The Washington Post, The Wall Street Journal, Forbes, Real Clear Energy, CounterPunch and National Review.
+He is also the author of six books.

 Career

 Bryce has been writing about the energy business for three decades.
 He spent twelve years writing for The Austin Chronicle.
-From 2006 to 2010, he was the managing editor of the online magazine, Energy Tribune.
-From October 2007 to February 2008 he was a fellow at the Institute for Energy Research.
-From 2010 to 2019 he was a Senior Fellow at the Manhattan Institute.
+From 2006 to 2010, he was the managing editor of the online magazine Energy Tribune.
+From October 2007 to February 2008 he was a fellow at the Institute for Energy Research, an organization founded by Charles Koch and funded by the fossil fuel industry.
+From 2010 to 2019 he was a Senior Fellow at the Manhattan Institute, a conservative think tank.